 JPG were appointed to provide structural design services to construct a new 5000T bulk storage facility on behalf of Bedfordshire County Council.

-The building incorporated precast perimeter retaining walls, ground bearing slab and a galvanised steel frame over a composite membrane.
+The building incorporated precast perimeter retaining walls, ground bearing slab and a galvanised steel frame covered with a composite membrane.
 Given the significant presence of salt, a detailed understanding of the concrete in this environment was required in order to be able to provide an economic long term design solution.

 The preliminary design was for a traditional steel framed structure, with internal retaining walls to contain the grit salt.
-However, Morgan Sindall was keen to explore the potential of a more cost effective method of construction for this project and approached Toro Shelters for an innovative solution.
+However, Central Bedfordshire Council was keen to explore the potential for a more cost effective method of construction for this project and approached Toro Shelters for an innovative solution.

-JPG structural engineers and Modular Cubed, teamed up with JP Concrete to put together a proposal for a cost effective but resilient civil engineering design.
-The design would include using a lightweight latticed galvanised steel structure covered with a tensioned composite membrane, supplied by Toro Shelters and precast retaining walls from JP Concrete Products with a fiber reinforced concrete floor slab.
+JPG structural engineers, teamed with Modular Cubed/JP Concrete, were appointed by Toro Shelters to put together a proposal for a cost effective but resilient civil engineering design.
+The design would include using Toro Shelters’ lightweight latticed galvanised steel structure, with precast retaining walls from JP Concrete Products and with a fiber reinforced concrete floor slab.